 Identify related course/program outcomes: Associated with District Objectives 2.2, 2.4, and 3.2 Person(s) Responsible (Name and Position): Pura Cordero, Paralegal adjuncts, Jesse Wilcoxson Rationale (With supporting data): At present, there is not a college in the surrounding local area offering an ABA approval program.
 However, the demand for students to graduated from an ABA-approved program is growing as a requirement for employment.
-Priority: Medium Safety Issue: No External Mandate: Yes Safety/Mandate Explanation: Though the paralegal program approval is optional, it does improve employment state-wide for graduates and has been recommended by the COS Law Advisory Committee see attached documents Update on Action Updates Update Year: 2020 - 2021 09/25/2020 Status: Continue Action Next Year This action remains as an action for assessment of the program.
+Priority: Medium Safety Issue: No External Mandate: Yes Safety/Mandate Explanation: Though the paralegal program approval is optional, it does improve employment state-wide for graduates and has been recommended by the COS Law Advisory Committee \\\ see attached documents Update on Action Updates Update Year: 2022 - 2023 09/19/2022 Status: Action Discontinued As stated in the program summary, the American Bar Association (ABA) has very stringent standards when doing a site assessment and staffing review.
+Given the lack of the paralegal program's resources, i.e., one faculty member, no additional clerical assistance, etcetera, it is improbable, at present, to acquire ABA program approval.
+Impact on District Objectives/Unit Outcomes (Not Required):